Hoxton Farms raises £2.7M seed to produce animal fat without animals – TechCrunch

 Still at the R&D stage, Hoxton Farms says it will use the funding to grow its interdisciplinary science team in a new purpose-built lab in London’s Old Street. “[We] will be working towards a scalable prototype of our cultivated fat over the next year to 18 months,” co-founder and mathematician Ed Steele tells me.

 He started the company with longtime school friend Dr Max Jamilly, who has two degrees in biotechnology and a PhD in synthetic biology (the pair met at pre-school).
-“I spent my PhD using a genome editing technology called CRISPR to discover better treatments for children’s leukaemia,” says Jamily.
+“I spent my PhD using a genome editing technology called CRISPR to discover better treatments for children’s leukaemia,” says Jamilly.
 “Along the way, I learnt how to grow complex cells at scale — a fundamental part of the scientific challenge that we face at Hoxton Farms”.

 Like other companies in the meat alternative space, the startup is founded on the premise that the traditional meat industry is unsustainable.
 This is seeing demand for meat alternatives soaring, but, argues Steele, these products still aren’t good enough.
 “They don’t taste right and they aren’t healthy.
 They are missing the key ingredient: fat,” he says.
 And, of course, it’s fat that gives meat most of its flavour.